rcastellotti/papers/papers/dynamo.md

 introduces a vulnerability window for durability when a write request is successfully returned to the client even though it has been persisted at only a small number of nodes.

-Traditional wisdom holds that durability and availability go hand- in-hand.
+Traditional wisdom holds that durability and availability go hand-in-hand.
 However, this is not necessarily true here.
 For instance, the vulnerability window for durability can be decreased by increasing W. This may increase the probability of rejecting requests (thereby decreasing availability) because more storage hosts need to be alive to process a write request.